Misdemeanors In MAINE

 You are headed home after a night at the bar.
 Despite having a few drinks, you assume you are fine to drive.
 When a police officer pulls out behind you and notices you have a tail light out, he quickly becomes suspicious after smelling alcohol on your breath.
 You refuse a breathalyzer and ultimately face OUI charges.
 Because it is your first offense, it is treated as a Class D misdemeanor.

-Example #2: Driving without a License
+Example #2: Driving Without A License

 You are driving home after work.
 When a police officer notices your brake light is out, he pulls you over and asks for your license and registration.
 Unfortunately for you, your driver's license is suspended.
 You are charged with a Class E misdemeanor for driving on a suspended license.